Mid back rounded vowel

 Multiple para-IPA alternative symbols also exist for this vowel.
 The Swedish Dialect Alphabet uses the symbol (an o with low ring), while Sinological notation uses the symbol (an o with cedilla).
 The symbol (a small capital omega) was proposed for Americanist notation, but was never implemented.

 Just because a language has only one non-close non-open back vowel, it still may not be a true-mid vowel.
 Tukang Besi is a language in Sulawesi, Indonesia, with a close-mid /[o]/.
 Taba, another language in Indonesia, in the Maluku Islands, has an open-mid /[ɔ]/.
 In both languages, there is no contrast with another mid (true-mid or close-mid) vowel.

 Kensiu, in Malaysia and Thailand, is highly unusual in that it contrasts true-mid vowels with close-mid and open-mid vowels without any difference in other parameters, such as backness or roundedness.

+Some of the vowels listed in the table below may phonetically be more front than typical back vowels, as near-back vowels.
+If precision is required, this may instead be called a mid near-back rounded vowel.